Fayyr-Organization/fayyr-beta/README.md

 2. 0.2 NEAR for *each* submitted, relevant, distinct and novel issue
 3. 0.1 for *each* role that you have tried out

 By participating, you're agreeing that we'll be the final arbiters of all rewards.
 It'll be Fayyr.
 Promise!
+(If you don't have a NEAR mainnet account (to get the rewards), let us know a PayPal account in the form and we'll convert it to fiat currency and send it that way.)

 ## Help and reporting issues